A Super Affordable, Ultra-Budget 300 Dollar PC Build for Gamers in the US, Canada, Australia or UK

 VR and 4K:

-Now to what you probably actually care about - what specific performance you can expect in certain titles for this month's best gaming PC build under $300.
-Specifically, what frame rates you'll get with the AMD Ryzen 3 2200G (on stock settings; not overclocked) when paired up with only the measly 4GB of 2400Mhz RAM which is all we could fit in the $300 budget (if you have more to spend on this build upgrade your RAM first).
+Now to what many of you will care about - can you really build a gaming PC for less than $300 and play modern AAA games?
+What sort of performance can you expect from this entry-level desktop build, and what specific frame rates will you get with the integrated graphics of the AMD Ryzen 3 2200G processor (on stock settings; not overclocked) when paired up with only the measly 4GB of 2666Mhz RAM which is all we could fit in the 300 dollar/euro/pound budget (if you have more to spend on this build, upgrade to 8GB RAM first).

 1080p LOW Settings

 PUBG: (needs 8GB RAM)

 Not too shabby for an ultra cheap budget of 300 dollars, right?
 For example, if you're just playing League of Legends or a game of similar performance requirements, this setup will dominate and is all the gaming power you need.
 It's also fine for plenty of other games assuming you don't mind turning down those graphics settings to low or medium depending on the game.
 And yes, these estimates are only for 1080p, so if you're willing to play in 720p resolution you'll get much better performance than the above.
 These parts also work great for most indie games and emulators, too (though check the requirements of course as some indie titles can be demanding).